RajuJanus/London-bike-hiring/README.md

 #### Iteration 5: Validate the model (Cross validation): Create Train and Test dataset from available data based on years, look at the change points of the trend and then perform cross validation
 #### Iteration 5, second part: check Performance by using Mean Absolute Error (Cross validation)
 #### Iteration 6: Multivariate time series prediction.
 We import temperature column and also consider it for the modeling and predictions
-#### Iteration 7: Train the model with only Temperature as regressor without modification to see if it even performs better.
+#### Iteration 7: Sum everything up and train the model again.
+Also test how the model performance without temperature modifications
 But it seems no improvement.
 Though the model already performs pretty well with MAPE ranging from 0.2 to 0.4 -->